 - YLAI Entrepreneurship Institute training and courses.

-- Program opening in Atlanta, GA and summit in Washington, D.C.
+- Program opening in an entrepreneurial hub in the United States and Closing Forum in Washington, D.C.

 - Four-week professional development experience.

 - Accident and sickness medical coverage.